 What is Cloud Orchestration?

-Cloud Orchestration is a service that allows you to create, update and manage groups of cloud resources and their software components as a single unit and then deploy them in an automated, repeatable fashion via a template.
-Cloud Orchestration is based off the OpenStack Heat project.
+Cloud Orchestration is a service that enables you to create, update, and manage groups of cloud resources and their software components as a single unit, and then deploy them in an automated, repeatable fashion through a template.
+Cloud Orchestration is based on the OpenStack Heat project.
 Our service runs upstream OpenStack Heat code with only a few slight modifications to ensure a positive customer experience on our cloud.

-Cloud Orchestration API currently supports declaration and configuration of:
+The Cloud Orchestration API currently supports declaration and configuration of the following elements:

 - Cloud Servers

 - Cloud Load Balancers